CodenameCrew/codename-website/wiki/modding/scripting/features/static-extension.md

 ---
 # Static Extension

-Static extensions can be a powerful tool which allows augmenting types without actually changing them.
+Static extensions provide a mechanism to "extend" existing types with new functionality without modifying their original source code.
+This can be used either with real and custom classes.

 Here is a basic Static Extension example: